Heumarkt station

-Heumarkt is a Stadtbahn interchange station in the historic Altstadt (old town) of Cologne, Western Germany.
+Heumarkt station is a Stadtbahn interchange station in the historic Altstadt (old town) of Cologne, Western Germany.
 The station is an important hub between (low-floor) East-West and (high-floor) North-South connections.

 History

-The station is named after one of Cologne's busiest old-town squares, on which it is also located and − to a less favorable extent − whose build environment it has shaped for the last 40 years.
+The station is named after one of Cologne's busiest old-town squares, on which it is also located and − to a less favorable extent − whose built environment it has shaped for the last 40 years.

 Public transport at Heumarkt began in 1879, with several horsecar lines encircling the square.
 Connections were provided to Dome and Central Station to the North, Neumarkt and Ring to the West, and Rodenkirchen in the South.
 By 1902 lines throughout the city were upgraded to electric tram lines, with tram stops on Heumarkt's eastern and western sides.
 With completion of the Deutz Suspension Bridge in 1915, service was complemented with suburban rail connections into Cologne's left-Rhenish districts.
 Due to the square's proximity to the Rhine, a single station within the bridge's head was planned, but never realized.

 By 1950, the square was served by one tram station, with lines crossing the square midway.
 Service was restricted to East-West connections, while North-South connections were redirected along the Cologne Ring.

 During the early 1970s, the former tram system was converted to the currently used Stadtbahn system.
 This resulted in an extended feeder for the bridge and − in order to obtain exclusive right-of-way for the trains − fences, a level-crossing and traffic-signals for pedestrians.
 Consequently, the square was split in two: a larger northern part and a smaller, more neglected southern part.

+The station was rebuilt in 1994 to accomidate low-floor trains as part of the effoert to build out a shared East-West Stadtbahn corridor.